mrchowmein/MTA-Weekly-Ridership-Predictor/README.md

 # README

 ## To run the program:
-FYI: You will not need to upload any data as the scala scripts already point to our HDFS directories.
+FYI: These instructions are only intended for NYU's HPC Spark Cluster.
+You will not need to upload any data as the scala scripts already point to our HDFS directories.
 However, intermediary and final output will be saved into your relative HDFS directory.

 The application includes the following: etlturnstile.scala, etlweather.scala, compute.scala, run.sh, mtadectree.knwf, Fares vs Weather.twbx, MTA Fares Prediction.twbx, Turnstile Bad Data?.twbx.